bakdata/ci-templates/actions/commit-and-push/README.md

     steps:
       # Other Steps ...
-      # Imagine that the previous steps bumped the version and changed wrote it to the pyproject.toml file
+      # Imagine that the previous steps change some files and the changes need to be committed

       - name: Commit and push changes
         uses: bakdata/ci-templates/actions/commit-and-push@main